 What to Grow?

 If you don’t like celery or celeriac, then why grow it?
 I’ve seen people grow vegetables on their plot which are harvested and composted.
 They didn’t know why they grew them either.

 So the first thing to do is to make a list of what you actually want to crop.
 I do believe it’s worth trying things out you’ve not had before and sometimes home grown is so different to shop bought you discover you do like something you haven’t liked before.

 How Much to Grow?

 Having decided what you want to grow, the next thing is how much.
 This can be really tricky.
 Crops aren’t guaranteed or perfectly predictable.
 One chilli plant will provide all the chilli peppers we need for a year but if something happens and it dies we could end up with none so we grow two or three.

 Most often the problem is one of planning though.
 The funniest thing was seeing an allotment with about 30 courgette plants.
 The plotholder wasn’t even that keen on courgettes!
 He’d planted the seeds and they’d all germinated.
 Rather than waste the plants he grew them on and, in the end, wasted masses of courgettes.

 You may like cauliflowers but how many will you eat?
-A large cauliflower will last the two of us a month so we only need to grow a dozen but a large family may want twice that or more.
+A large cauliflower will be enough for three or even four meals which would last the two of us a month, so we only need to grow a dozen but a large family may want twice that or more.

 Plants or Seeds?